 • autism

 A licensed mental health professional is best suited to evaluate mental and emotional health.
-If you would like to work with an LMHP on this, you can start by filling out this PSD questionnaire
+If you would like to work with an LMHP on this, you can start here

 4. What is a psychiatric service dog (PSD) letter?